Teacher Education Program (TEP)

 Gateway 3: Admission to Student Teaching

-As mentioned, admission to the TEP does not imply admission to student teaching.
-Student teaching applications are available online and must be submitted by December 1 for Fall candidates and March 1 for Spring candidates of the academic year prior to student teaching.
+Admission to the TEP does not assure admission to student teaching.
+Student teaching applications are available on the TEP Canvas course and must be submitted the academic year prior to student teaching on or before November 1.
 Further, candidates must:

-2. Have continued to advance in knowledge, skills, and dispositions in General Education, the content area major, and TEP courses and experiences;
+- Continue to advance in knowledge, skills, and dispositions in the content area major, TEP courses, and field experiences.

-3. Have completed all professional education courses with a grade of “C” or higher;
+- Complete all professional education courses with a grade of “C-” or higher.

 PROBABLE EDUCATION COURSES: